mmonzer/w-csl/docs/developper/multi_client_support.md

 ## Usage

-1. Each CSL_CLIENT must send `api:<unique-name>` once connected.
+1. Each CSL_CLIENT provides its credentials via the WebSocket URL using `id` and `password` parameters.
-2. The server keeps the session for each name in `sessionMap` and continues sending keep‑alive packets while at least one client is connected.
+2. The server stores the session for each validated client and continues sending keep‑alive packets while at least one client is connected.
-3. API calls or notifications can be directed to a specific client with `broadcastMessageJson(apiName, json)` or similar methods.
+3. API calls or notifications can be directed to a specific client with `broadcastMessageJson(clientId, json)` or similar methods.

 This mechanism allows the server to host multiple clients simultaneously over WebSocket without interfering with each other.

+### Configuration files

+The server reads `supported_clients.json` from the classpath to determine the list of allowed clients and their credentials.
+Each client must have a local `clientConfig.env` file providing `CLIENT_ID` and `PASSWORD`.
+These values are appended to the WebSocket URL when connecting.